10 DIY Scandinavian Christmas Ornaments to Make This Season

 Reminiscent of Old World art, these simple felt tree ornaments will add a pop of color to your decor.
 To make them, look for a multi-color package of wool felt, such as Merino Wool Blend Pack, ($6, Etsy), and use one color to cut out a traditional triangle shape for the tree.
 With the other colors, cut and sew different shapes and patterns onto the front of the tree to decorate them however you like.

 Gingham Cookie Cutter Ornament

 Scandinavian decor is known for its emphasis on neutral color schemes—typically white with one accent color.
 Thus red and white are a no-brainer for holiday decorations.
 Use this simple-yet-sophisticated color scheme to repurpose old cookie cutters.
-Just wrap each in gingham ribbon and tie with bakers twine!
+Just wrap each in Red Gingham Ribbon ($4, Michaels) and tie with bakers twine!

 Salt Dough Ornament

 Continue a red-and-white color scheme with these easy salt dough ornaments—you only need three ingredients!
 To make them, mix together salt, flour, and water to make your own salt dough.
 Then, roll out the dough to 1/4-inch thick and cut out snowflake shapes with cookie cutters.
 Use a straw to punch a hole for hanging, then bake for 4 hours and let cool.
 If desired, draw on designs with permanent markers.